About

 Sijia Huang

 After earning her B.S. at the University of Minnesota, Sijia Huang completed a Ph.D. in Chemical Engineering at the University of Colorado Boulder.
 She joined the lab in October 2021 having been awarded a Lawrence Fellowship.
 This highly competitive fellowship selects just three applicants per year and allows recipients to pursue their own research.
 Sijia’s focus is on sustainable and recyclable polymers for additive manufacturing.
 She previously worked as a research intern at Facebook Reality Lab and 3M company.
-Outside work, she enjoys snowboarding, rock climbing, and backpacking.

 Engineering Mission Statement

-LLNL’s Engineering Directorate is a multidisciplinary, collaborative organization known for achieving breakthroughs in areas vital to our national security missions—from nuclear security and deterrence to cybersecurity to renewable energy.
+LLNL’s Engineering Principal Directorate is a multidisciplinary, collaborative organization known for achieving breakthroughs in areas vital to our national security missions—from nuclear security and deterrence to cybersecurity to renewable energy.
 Our areas of expertise include materials engineering and manufacturing, computational engineering, optical engineering, bioengineering, data science and machine learning, and sensing and diagnostics.

 LLNL Engineering provides the research, design, and execution behind some of the world’s most rigorous and complex engineering projects to support the Lab’s government-funded missions.
 We also collaborate with industry and academia to develop some of the world’s most sophisticated products, processes, and specialized instruments.
 Collaborations allow industry and academia to utilize LLNL’s resources to accelerate market-driven innovation and reduce production costs and time, while funneling outside knowledge toward projects in the energy sector, national security, and other applications.